Skip to content

 What's realistic after 6 months

-Not every diaspora shop will hit Bashir's +180 %.
-Honest distribution from 18 months of Shopyai data:
+Not every diaspora shop will hit the illustrative +180 % scenario.
+Honest distribution as a realistic order of magnitude:

-Top performers share three traits: they treat AI translations as a draft and fine-tune manually, they have at least two diaspora languages plus German or English active, and they run the shop with two people across time zones (the classic Bashir+Farishta model).
+Top performers share three traits: they treat Shopyai translations as a draft and fine-tune manually, they have at least two diaspora languages plus German or English active, and they run the shop with two people across time zones (supplier in the home country, shipping and marketing in the EU).

 Conclusion — speak your languages, all of them at once